-For the years ended December 31, 2018, 2017 and 2016, total stock-based compensation expense for the Company (inclusive of both the Eco Services Class B Units prior to the Business Combination and the awards replaced or exchanged at the consummation of the Business Combination) was \$19,464, \$8,799 and \$7,029, respectively.
-The income tax benefit recognized in the statements of operations for the years ended December 31, 2018, 2017 and 2016 was \$4,809, \$3,345 and \$2,660.
+For the years ended December 31, 2019, 2018 and 2017, total stock-based compensation expense for the Company was \$18,225, \$19,464 and \$8,799, respectively.
+The income tax benefit recognized in the statements of income for the years ended December 31, 2019, 2018 and 2017 was \$3,943, \$4,809 and \$3,350.

-As of December 31, 2018, there was \$2,484,141 of total unrecognized compensation cost related to nonvested stock options subject to service vesting conditions.
-As of December 31, 2018, there was \$342,724 of total unrecognized compensation cost related to nonvested restricted stock awards subject to service vesting conditions.
-As of December 31, 2018, there was \$13,945,550 of total unrecognized compensation cost related to nonvested restricted stock units.
-No expense has been recognized for any stock-based compensation awards subject to the performance condition for the years ended December 31, 2018, 2017 and 2016, as the performance-based criteria was not achieved nor considered probable of achievement.
+As of December 31, 2019, there was \$813 of total unrecognized compensation cost related to nonvested stock options subject to service vesting conditions, with a weighted-average period over which these costs are expected to be recognized of 0.67 years.
+Unrecognized compensation cost related to nonvested restricted stock awards subject to service vesting conditions was not material.
+As of December 31, 2019, there was \$18,045 of total unrecognized compensation cost related to nonvested restricted stock units and \$6,186 of total unrecognized compensation cost related to nonvested performance stock units considered probable of vesting.
+The weighted-average period over which these costs are expected to be recognized at December 31, 2019 is 1.63 years for the restricted stock units and 2.16 years for the performance stock units.
+No expense has been recognized for any stock-based compensation awards subject to the performance condition for the years ended December 31, 2019, 2018 and 2017, as the performance-based criteria was not achieved nor considered probable of achievement.

-Awards issued with performance conditions vest based on the occurrence of a defined liquidity event upon which certain investment funds affiliated with CCMP receive proceeds exceeding certain thresholds.
+Restricted stock awards and stock options issued with performance conditions vest based on the occurrence of a defined liquidity event upon which certain investment funds affiliated with CCMP receive proceeds exceeding certain thresholds.
 All of the Company's equity incentive awards with performance-based vesting, whether in the form of stock options or restricted stock awards, are subject to achievement of the same performance condition.
 If an exit event occurs that exceeds the defined threshold, then all performance-based awards of the Company vest 100%, with no potential for partial vesting or excess achievement.
 If an exit event or events occur with no further possibility of meeting the defined threshold, then all of the Company's awards subject to the performance vesting condition will be forfeited.
 In addition to the defined liquidity event, subsequent to the Company's IPO, the performance vesting condition can also be achieved if the average closing trading price of the Company's common stock on the NYSE over any consecutive ten-day trading period equals or exceeds a price that would be equivalent to the achievement of the threshold proceeds to CCMP.
-See Note 21 to these consolidated financial statements for further information on the number of awards outstanding subject to performance-based vesting.
+See Note 23 to these consolidated financial statements for further information on the number of awards outstanding subject to performance-based vesting.